The Writing on the Wall — Modern Paraphrase | fresh.bible

 wasn't interested in the offer.
 And he wasn't interested in softening the message.
 He started by turning down the rewards — and then went straight to the heart of the matter:

-King, the Most High God gave Nebuchadnezzar — your predecessor — his , his greatness, his , his authority.
+King, the Most High God gave Nebuchadnezzar — your predecessor — his kingdom, his greatness, his glory, his authority.
 He was so powerful that every nation and language trembled before him.
 He decided who lived and who died.
 He raised people up and brought them down, entirely at his discretion.

-wasn't giving a history lecture for fun.
+Daniel wasn't giving a history lecture for fun.
 He was building toward a verdict.
 Because Belshazzar knew this story.
 Everyone in knew it.
-The greatest king in their history had been humbled to the point of insanity until he acknowledged that God — not kings, not empires — holds the real power.
+A king who had conquered the known world had been humbled to the point of insanity until he acknowledged that God — not kings, not empires — holds the real power.

 And the question hanging in the room was: did Belshazzar learn anything from it?